 Federal government contractors face many uncertainties as they implement President Biden’s COVID-19 vaccine mandate.
-This includes the distinct possibility of civil lawsuits arising out of their implementation of the mandate, including potential allegations of invasion of privacy, wrongful termination, lost wages, discrimination, personal injury or other common law claims or statutory violations.
-At least
+This includes the distinct possibility of civil lawsuits arising out of their implementation of the mandate, including potential allegations of invasion of privacy, wrongful termination, lost wages, discrimination, personal injury or other common law claims

 Frederic Levy

-Frederic Levy is one of the nation’s leading suspension and debarment lawyers, focusing his practice on the resolution of complex compliance and ethics issues.
+Fred Levy is senior counsel in the firm's Government Contracts and White Collar Defense and Investigations Practice Groups.
+He is a leading suspension and debarment lawyer, focusing his practice on the resolution of complex compliance and ethics issues.
 He has successfully represented numerous high-profile corporations and individuals under investigation by the government in civil and criminal matters, including False Claims Act cases, and in suspension and debarment proceedings to ensure their continued eligibility to participate in federal programs.
-He has also conducted numerous internal investigations on behalf of corporate clients, particularly in the areas of program fraud and export controls, and often involving sensitive personnel or fiduciary matters.
-He has also advised corporations in voluntary or mandatory disclosures to a variety of federal agencies.
-Mr. Levy regularly counsels clients on government contract performance issues, claims and terminations, and he litigates such matters before the boards of contract appeals and in the Federal Circuit.
+He has also conducted numerous internal investigations on behalf of corporate clients and advises corporations on voluntary or mandatory disclosures to federal agencies.
+Fred regularly counsels clients on government contract performance issues, claims and terminations, and litigates matters before the boards of contract appeals and in the Federal Circuit.

 Task Force Releases Guidance on New COVID-19 Vaccine Mandate for Federal Contractors